forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

 ## Save state to GCS
 Congratulations, you have now installed Forseti!

-As a final step, you will want to save your configuration so it can be used to upgrade Forseti in the future.
+**IMPORTANT:** As a final step, you will want to save your configuration so it can be used to upgrade Forseti in the future.

 ### Create Terraform state bucket
 Create a Google Cloud Storage bucket to [store your Terraform state](https://www.terraform.io/docs/state/).